VIEKASH2001/VIEKASH2001/README.md

 </div>

-I am a funded master's student in Robotics at Carnegie Mellon School of Computer Science, specializing in Computer Vision (CV), Deep Learning (DL) and Machine Learning (ML).
-My unwavering commitment to solving complex industrial Artificial Intelligence (AI)-powered automation challenges, coupled with a strong desire to democratize affordable and accessible technology, drives career aspirations in my speciality upon graduation in May 2024.
+I am a funded master's student in Robotics at Carnegie Mellon School of Computer Science, specializing in Computer Vision, Deep Learning and Machine Learning.
+My unwavering commitment to solving complex industrial Artificial Intelligence-powered automation challenges, coupled with a strong desire to democratize affordable and accessible technology, drives career aspirations in my speciality upon graduation in May 2024.
 To gain relevant experience and further hone my skills, I am actively seeking an internship opportunity for summer 2023.

 - 💬 **Ask me about:** Anything tech
 - 📫 **How to reach me:** Drop a mail
 - ⚡ **Fun fact:** Most people pronounce my first name wrong.
 Give it a try 🙃
+- ♟ **Hobbies:** Chess, Athletics and Music

 <div align="center">
     <samp>
         <!-- <br> -->
-        <a href="https://www.linkedin.com/in/viekash-v-k/">｢ in ｣</a> .
+        <a href="https://www.linkedin.com/in/viekash-v-k/">｢ LinkedIn ｣</a> .
-        <a href="mailto:vvinothk@andrew.cmu.edu">｢ mail ｣</a> .
+        <a href="mailto:vvinothk@andrew.cmu.edu">｢ Email ｣</a> .
+        <a href="https://scholar.google.com/citations?user=P9ZYvMYAAAAJ&hl=en">｢ Google Scholar ｣</a> .
+        <a href="https://www.youtube.com/channel/UCH5-jDMnHteogaP73q_krkQ">｢ Youtube ｣</a> .
         <br>
         <br>
-        A ship in harbor is safe, but that is not what ships are built for.
     </samp>
 </div>